-The characterised and defined morphological features, mainly based upon the mapping along Moh.
-Soeharto road, are further applied for the zonation of entire sliding area in Petobo, and the results are shown in Figs. 19 and 20.
+The characterized and defined morphological features, mainly based upon the mapping along Moh.
+Soeharto road, are further applied for the zonation of entire sliding area in Petobo, and results shown in Figs. 19 & 20.
 As seen in Fig. 19, the ground slide (GS) falls in a narrow zone approximately along Gumbasa irrigation canal and in adjacent to the eastern boundary of the sliding area.
-Photos 1 and 2 of Fig. 20 show representative features (i.e. cracks and slides) of the ground slide surface.
+Photos 1 & 2 of Fig. 20 show representative features (i.e., cracks and slides) of the ground slide surface.
 Liquefaction spread (LS) zone is neighbouring to the west of GS zone, with a width of about 300 m in east-west direction.
-Photos 3 and 4 of Fig.
+Photos 3 & 4 of Fig. 20 indicate the linear pattern of earthen ridges and cracks observed on the spreading ground.